Wmart24/SQL_Capstone_Project1/README.md

     salary_year_avg
 ```

-Here's the breakdown of the available entry/junior level data analyst roles and internships in 2023:
+Here's the breakdown of the available entry/junior level Data Analyst roles and internships in 2023:
 - Junior and entry-level data analyst roles in 2023 were dominated by remote opportunities, with “Anywhere” being the most frequent job location.
 Major cities like New York, Chicago, and Los Angeles also remained top destinations, showing a healthy mix of remote and in-person demand.
 - A small number of companies, such as Get It Recruit and DonorSearch, accounted for a significant portion of job listings, often posting repetitive titles like “Junior Data Analyst” or “Entry-Level Data Analyst.”
 This suggests that many roles are posted at scale or involve recurring openings.
 - Most salaries for these roles fall between $40,000 and $70,000, with only a few breaking into six figures.
 Higher-paying roles are likely tied to technical specializations or companies in high-cost areas, while the average reflects typical entry-level compensation.